Songbird tells shareholders to take no action on $4 billion bid

 Songbird shares were down 1 percent at 317p by 1507 GMT, a near 10 percent discount to the offer that showed investor scepticism it will go through.

-Songbird said this month that the 2.6 billion pound offer undervalued the company but stopped short of formally rejecting it, as it had done with a previous 2.2 billion pound proposal.
+Songbird said this month that the 2.6 billion pound ($4 billion) offer undervalued the company but stopped short of formally rejecting it, as it had done with a previous 2.2 billion pound proposal.

 QIA and Brookfield said they already had commitments to the Songbird deal from shareholders Third Avenue Management, Madison International and EMS Capital, amounting to around 32 percent of the company's "free float" of readily tradeable shares.